Global Expansion Guide

 Labour Registration

-All paid employees in Brazil must be registered within 5 working days after hiring.
-The “Work and Social Welfare Card” (CTPS) and the company’s “Employee Register” are issued and managed by the Ministry of Labor or authorized agencies.
-Employers must record salary, working conditions, etc., in these documents.
-This registration is the most important employment proof.
-Employees must be registered with the Ministry to obtain the CTPS, which the employer is obliged to sign and keep updated.
+All paid employees in Brazil must be registered within five working days of hiring.
+The “Work and Social Welfare Card” (CTPS) and the company’s “Employee Register” are issued and managed by the Ministry of Labour or authorised agencies.
+Employers are required to record salary, working conditions, and other relevant details in these documents.
+Registration serves as the primary proof of employment.
+Employees must be registered with the Ministry to obtain a CTPS, which the employer is obliged to sign and maintain up to date.

 Equal Pay for Equal Work

-Under Brazilian labour law, employees have the right to claim equal pay when:
+Under Brazilian labour law, employees are entitled to equal pay where:

-• Job functions are identical, work location is the same, and length of service difference on the same position does not exceed 2 years;
+• Job functions are identical, the work location is the same, and any difference in tenure in the same position does not exceed two years;

-• Overall length of service difference within the company does not exceed 4 years.
-Employers face fines, back pay, and labor inspection if gender-based pay discrimination occurs.
+• The overall difference in length of service within the company does not exceed four years.

 Workers Representative Committee

 Under the CLT, companies with more than 200 employees may establish a workers’ committee.
-Employee representatives elected to this committee are guaranteed job stability for at least one year after their term ends.
+Employee representatives elected to this committee are guaranteed job stability for at least one year following the end of their term.

 Union Contributions

-Union fees are not mandatory; employees may decide voluntarily whether to contribute to the union.
+Union fees are voluntary; employees may choose whether to contribute.

 Employer Obligations on Payroll and Employee Records

-Employers must update employee details in work and social insurance cards and upload relevant employment information in the E-Social system.
+Employers must update employee information in the work and social insurance cards and upload relevant employment data to the E-Social system.

 Probationary Period

-The maximum probation period in Brazil is 90 days.
-It can be agreed upon once or renewed, provided the total probation period does not exceed 90 days.
-For example, an initial 45-day probation can be extended by another 45 days, or a 30-day probation can be renewed for 60 days.
+The maximum probationary period in Brazil is 90 days.
+It may be agreed upon initially and, if necessary, extended or renewed, provided the total duration does not exceed 90 days.
+For example, an initial probation period of 45 days may be extended by a further 45 days, or a 30-day probation period may be renewed for an additional 60 days.

 Leave